-Koéna’s inspiring journey began with our Chief Scientific Officer and Parasite Immunologist, Dr Paul Turner, whose missional quest for finding a treatable diagnosis for community sickness in Africa and India ultimately led to his own battle with sickness and inspired a life-mission to find a cure.
+Koéna’s inspiring journey began with our Chief Scientist, Dr Paul Turner, whose missional quest for finding a treatable diagnosis for community sickness in Africa and India ultimately led to his own battle with sickness and inspired a life-mission to find a cure.

 Visiting Burkina Faso in West Africa during 1997-98 as a member of a World Health Organisation International Task Force into Tropical Diseases, Dr Turner was commissioned to investigate severe adverse patient reactions to diethyl-carbamazine citrate, a treatment provided to sufferers of Onchocerciasis (a parasitic disease that causes blindness).
 Impacting entire communities, and in some cases proving fatal, there was no known remedy to counteract the treatment’s debilitating health effects.
 Through his research, and his time spent in the African communities, Dr Turner hypothesized that inflammation involving two cytokines (TNF and Interleukin 6) was at the core of the severe adverse reactions and that the higher the cytokine levels were, the more severe the reaction were.